 Housing creates around 15% of UK carbon emissions, so we have a vital role in creating more sustainable homes.
+We "To make sure we focus on our Mutual Good Commitments, we track our performance against them and publish the results."

-We have set aside £1 billion to help our members improve the energy efficiency of their homes.
+have set aside £1 billion to help our members improve the energy efficiency of their homes.
 We are members of the Net Zero Banking Alliance and we campaign for positive government policies on Green Homes.